tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

     /Users/puma/Desktop/projects/articles/final/djangoboilerplate/apps/db.sqlite3
     /Users/puma/Desktop/projects/articles/final/djangoboilerplate/staticfiles

-Which is excatly what I need.
+Which is exactly what I need.

 We can now edit the `base.py`, like so: